morrowind-modding/morrowind-modding.github.io/content/MMW Design & Planning/Style - MMW Banner-Style Maintenance Templates.md

 	- [x] article is a candidate for deletion
 	- [x] contested: deletion of article is contested
 	- [x] copyright infringement
-	- [ ] tag: entire tag is candidate for deletion, e.g., `#Dirty-Edits`
+	- [x] tag: entire tag is candidate for deletion, e.g., `#Dirty-Edits`
-	- [ ] category: entire category (a folder) is candidate for deletion, e.g., "`/content/Modding Tools/Sorting Plugin Load Order`"
+	- [x] category: entire category (a folder) is candidate for deletion, e.g., "`/content/Modding Tools/Sorting Plugin Load Order`"
 - [x] expand
 	- [x] Request that article or section of an article be expanded
+	- [x] Incomplete list - list should be expanded upon
 - [x] factual accuracy
 	- [x] factual accuracy of article or section is disputed
-- [ ] game engine-specific info
+- [x] game engine-specific info
-	- [ ] OpenMW - article/section only covers OpenMW engine behaviour
+	- [x] OpenMW - article/section only covers OpenMW engine behaviour
-	- [ ] MWSE - article/section only covers MWSE/MGE-XE behaviour
+	- [x] MWSE - article/section only covers MWSE/MGE-XE behaviour
-- [ ] images
+- [x] images
-	- [ ] article needs more images
+	- [x] article needs more images
-	- [ ] image not suitable
-- [ ] list
-	- [ ] Incomplete list - list should be expanded upon
 - [ ] merging
 	- [ ] article should be merged with another
 	- [ ] article should be separated into a new article